 Based on a review of available data, a total of 40 special-status animal species are known or suspected to potentially occur in the vicinity of Hollister.
 As indicated in Figure NRC-3, a total of 17 of these most closely monitored special-status animal species have been reported by the CNDDB in or near the General Plan Planning Area.
 Occurrences of other special-status species, particularly the numerous special-status bird species known from San Benito County, may occur in or frequent the Planning Area.
-Detailed surveys would be required to provide confirmation on presence or absence of special-status animal species are of particular concern because of their protected legal status, presence of critical habitat as designated by the U.S. Fish and Wildlife Service (USFWS), and known distribution in the Hollister vicinity (see Figure NRC-3).
+Detailed surveys would be required to provide confirmation on presence or absence of special-status animal species where suitable habitat remains in the Planning Area.
+Several special-status species are of particular concern because of their protected legal status, presence of critical habitat as designated by the U.S. Fish and Wildlife Service (USFWS), and known distribution in the Hollister vicinity (see Figure NRC-3).